-But before death takes Abel, the spirit of a white-clad nurse appears and announces: “You can’t exit yet, mate, have you given a full account of yourself?” and the book proceeds in dreamlike fashion to replay the key events his life.
+But before death takes Abel, the spirit of a white-clad nurse appears and announces: “You can’t exit yet, mate, have you given a full account of yourself?”.
+The book then proceeds in a dreamlike fashion to replay the key events of Abel’s life.

 When I finished Sweeties, I turned to the back cover and learned Abel was in a coma in the book.
-Reading the narrative I had imagined Abel’s life flashing before his eyes as he neared death in the pool; nonetheless, either scenario works for me.
+Reading the narrative I had imagined Abel’s life flashing before his eyes as he neared death in the pool.
+Nonetheless, either scenario works for me.